sdesalas/joyful/README.md

 joyful
 ======

-Implementation of a Web-based Testing Language for defining tests in websites and web applications.
+An Implementation of the Joyful Testing Language for websites and web applications.